tmramble/Highlights/README.md

 Hello!
 Thank you for visiting my portfolio.
 You can find key information about my professional background below.

 Resume

 My most up-to-date resume is available for download in the repository.
 You can access the PDF version directly from the repository.

 Education

-Details about my educational background, including institutions, degrees, and relevant coursework, are listed in the repository.
+Details aboutrelevant coursework, are listed in the repository.

 Certifications

 I’ve also included a list of my certifications in the repository, showcasing the skills I’ve acquired through various online courses, workshops, and professional development programs.

 Feel free to explore the repository for more detailed information!